 Lists in Python are created by comma-separated values, between square brackets.
-List items do not need to have all the same data type.
+Items in lists do not need to have all the same data type.
 Unlike strings which are immutable, it is possible to change individual elements of a list (lists are mutable):